howdyai/botkit/readme-slack.md

 | stale_connection_timeout  | Positive integer | Number of milliseconds to wait for a connection keep-alive "pong" response before declaring the connection stale.
 Default is `12000`
 | send_via_rtm  | Boolean   | Send outgoing messages via the RTM instead of using Slack's RESTful API which supports more features
 | retry | Positive integer or `Infinity` | Maximum number of reconnect attempts after failed connection to Slack's real time messaging API.
 Retry is disabled by default
+| api_root | Alternative root URL which allows routing requests to the Slack API through a proxy, or use of a mocked endpoints for testing. defaults to `https://slack.com`

 #### controller.spawn()
 | Argument | Description